TrendingTechnology/Interact/README.md

 * Anyone that wants to unlock the full power of SwiftUI Gestures.

+## Features

+* Easy to use and approachable API
+* Advanced gestures with a single modifier
+* Physics based velocity and angular velocity animations
+* Quickly add to an existing project with swift package manager

 ## How To Add To Your Project

 1. Snag that URL from the github repo